Student Research - Introduction

 Regenerated gratings - fundamentals

 The underlying process of glass "smithing" has enormous potential well beyond fibre gratings.
 This is a new approach pioneered at iPL (and recently being developed commercially by a number of startups and companies) to use laser seeding to enable nanoscale control of normal bulk thermal heating and quenching of glass.
 Understanding the basic science is also critical and new discoveries and insights are being made regularly.

 Regenerated gratings - applications

 Applications to power industry, furnace characterisation and turbine measurements are currently being pursued through numerous local and international collaborations.
-T This is an extremely topic area of relevance ot the energy sector and ultimately climate change.
+This is an extremely topic area of relevance to the energy sector and ultimately climate change.

 Ultra high temperature operating lasers